 In between you will discover famous and beautiful towns like Gouda, Antwerp and Ghent as you cycle through varied landscapes.
-You will experience great cycling in European cyclepardise Holland with water, windmills and a perfect cyclepaths systeme.
+You will experience great cycling in European cycle paradise Holland with water, windmills and a perfect cyclepaths system.
 Medieval cities and villages in Belgium with great food, beer and chocolate.
-And then of course France, beautiful France with it's very wide spectrum of food, wines and beers.
+And then of course France, beautiful France with it's very wide spectrum of food and wines.

-Your cycling holiday starts in Amsterdam, one of the crown-jewels of Europe.
+Your holiday starts in Amsterdam, one of the crown-jewels of Europe.
 With so much to see and do, you couldn’t wish for a more vibrant way to kick off your holiday.
 If you arrive early, make sure to go for a walk to marvel at the townhouses in the 17th-century canal district (listed as World Heritage).
 Have you got time and energy left?
 Opt to saunter down the infamous red-light district which attracts millions of curious tourists every year; or enjoy the street performers on friendly Rembrandtplein.

 Today’s highlight is one of the Netherlands’ most popular tourist attractions: Kinderdijk, a world-famous complex of windmills.
 Nineteen historical windmills reach to the skies in the epitome of classical Dutch countryside.
 You can visit an authentic workshop and find out how these mills were built and how they work.
 Have you always wanted to be a miller?
 This is where you can still learn the trade!
-You will stay the night in Dordrecht, one of the Netherlands’ oldest towns.
+You will cycle through Dordrecht, one of the Netherlands’ oldest towns.
 A visit to the scenic harbour quarter with its wonderful historical buildings should not be missed.
 The route will take you right past one of the few remaining fresh-water tidal areas in Europe: Biesbosch National Park.
-Upon crossing a one-kilometre-long bridge high above Hollands Diep river, you will find yourself in the south of the Netherlands.
+Upon crossing Hollands Diep river by ferry, you will find yourself in the south of the Netherlands.
 In village after village, Brabant hospitality will entice you to stop for a cup of coffee and big slice of fruit tart.
 Today’s destination is Breda.

-Breda is it the main city of Nassau in Holland, boasting many imposing monuments.
+Breda is the main city of Nassau in Holland, boasting many imposing monuments.
 The ancestors of our royal family converted Breda to a beautiful city with richly decorated buildings.
 The landscape along today’s cycling route is predominantly woody.
 On the border between the Netherlands and Belgium, catch your breath in De Zoom - Kalmthoutse Heide, a lovely cross-border nature reserve.
 The route takes you right into the historical and touristic heart of Antwerp.
 It’s the largest town in Flanders and Belgium’s most important port city.
 After viewing the historical town center you might like to venture to the hip and trendy parts of the city: ‘t Zuid and Het Eilandje.
 Have you worked up a thirst for Belgian beer?
 Consider visiting De Koninck beer brewery.
 It has been going strong since 1833 and has a new visitors centre welcoming guests wishing to look around and do some tasting.
 This brewery is best known for its ‘Bollekes’

 Cycling South, along the banks of the river Scheldt you will start on the LF2 Cities Cycle Route.
 The wide Schelde is not only a natural, but also a tourist attraction.
 By switching to the LF5 you head towards Dendermonde and Ghent.
 The bushes and polders show the wild and pure nature here.
 At the end of the day the sparkling cultural city of Ghent is waiting for you.
 The Belgians call Ghent their most beautiful city and the city will undoubtedly charm you.

 The river Scheldt is still your guide as you cycle to the old town of Oudenaarde (AD 974).
 Also centre of the famous classic cycle race "Ronde van Vlaanderen".
-The former towing paths along the banks have been transformed to smooth cycle paths, so now and then leafy and then through the open fields of Flanders.
+The former towing paths along the banks have been transformed to smooth cycle paths, so occasionally leafy and then through the open fields of Flanders.
 Down the road do try one of the most famous Belgian local products "Geraardsbergse mattentaart", a pie with an ancient history of making.
 Directly after Kluisbergen you leave Flanders and you will enter the province of Wallonia with just a 20 km to go to Tournai.

 Last day by bike before arriving in the City of Light, the culmination of your journey!
 Leave Senlis and cycle in the forest for an itinerary in the heart of nature.
-No crossing of village to the doors of the region “Ile de France”: guaranteed change of scenery with these great pines and this sandy soil you will be able to believe you ... in the Landes, south west of France !
+No crossing of village to the doors of the region “Ile de France”: guaranteed change of scenery with its great pines!
 From Gressy to Paris, the route follows the nice cycle track of the Canal de l’Ourcq, a rural setting on the last 30 kilometers for a safe entrance into Paris, far from cars!
 Crossing the capital along the Canal de l’Ourcq and Canal Saint-Martin really allows us to dive into a history book, an open-air museum.